Skip to content

 Default hosted models are best for experimentation

 Request and token rate limits on build.nvidia.com vary by account and model access, and lower-volume development access can be slow for full-dataset runs.
-Start with preview() on a small sample, then move to your own endpoint if you need stronger privacy guarantees or higher throughput.
+Start with preview() on a small sample, then move to your own endpoint for production data and usage.

 Record length